 It may cost more than shared hosting like HostGator or DreamHost (avoid them, please), but after using the platform for about a year, I realize that isn’t a fair comparison.
 WP Engine is so much more than “just a host”, it’s a platform developed to supercharge your WordPress website.

 So was WP Engine “worth it”?
 Definitely.

-Bonus Tip #2: Save 20% on your first payment by using code SPEEDUP.
+Bonus Tip #2: Save 20% on your first payment by using this link.